Mghrabi/Automated_Data_Entry/README.md

 3...
 2...
 1...
-🚀 Starting TJM Desktop Automation Bot...
+🚀 Starting Desktop Automation Bot...
 ============================================================
 🍎 Using TextEdit on macOS
 💡 Will use Cmd+S with .hold() method for save dialog